Find your food allergies

 The chemistry of it

 When you have a food allergy, your immune system mistakenly identifies the specific substance in food as harmful.
-In response, your immune system triggers cells to release an antibody (IgE) to neutralise the allergy-causing food substance.
+In response, your immune system triggers cells to release an antibody (IgE) to neutralize the allergy-causing food substance.

 The next time you eat even the minimum quantity of food, IgE antibodies signal your immune system to release a chemical called histamine into your bloodstream.
-Then, these chemicals cause the allergy symptoms.
+Then, these chemicals cause allergy symptoms.

 Common causes